-Having a homemade baking mix on hand makes mealtime much easier.
-With an all purpose baking mix you can make a variety of dishes for breakfast, lunch, and dinner.
+Preview: This homemade baking mix makes mealtime much easier.
+With an all purpose baking mix on hand, you can make a variety of dishes for breakfast, lunch, and dinner.

 While I have purchased baking mix before, I find it easy to mix up my own.
 By making your own, you can control the ingredients.
 I tend to use at least some whole wheat flour in my mix and I have yet to see any store-bought mix locally that contains it.
 Today, I am sharing the homemade baking mix recipe I use, and how you can modify it to suit your needs.
 I’ve also run the numbers so you can compare the cost of making your own baking mix to purchasing it.
 In another post, I’ll share some of our family’s favorite recipes with you.